 Answer: A. NO CHANGE (study since)

-Whether you answered the question correctly or not, keep reading!
-It’s important that you understand exactly why each wrong answer is incorrect and why only one is correct.
+Whether you answered the question correctly or not, keep reading.
+It’s important to understand exactly why each wrong answer is incorrect and why only one is correct.

-This looks, on the surface, like a punctuation question, and it is.
-Behind the punctuation, though, there’s the matter of fragments and complete sentences.
+This looks like a punctuation question, and it is.
+But underneath the punctuation, the real issue is fragments versus complete sentences.

-Choice C might be tempting if we have forgotten that semicolons only link independent clauses (or complete sentences).
-Since what comes after the semicolon isn’t a complete sentence as stated above, the semicolon doesn’t work.
+Choice C can be tempting if you forget that semicolons can only link independent clauses (complete sentences).
+Since what comes after the semicolon isn’t a complete sentence, the semicolon doesn’t work.

-Additionally, no comma is needed as in choice B. This is because when you have an independent clause and a dependent clause in one sentence, you only need a comma if the dependent clause goes first.
+Choice B adds a comma, but no comma is needed here.
+When you have an independent clause followed by a dependent clause, you generally use a comma only if the dependent clause comes first.
 See the chapter Linking dependent clauses.

-The test quizzes you on sentence fragments A TON!
-So, we added a few more questions than usual.
-You’ll want to make sure you drill these questions plenty so that you’ll knock this out of the park on test day.
+The test quizzes you on sentence fragments frequently, so we added a few more questions than usual.
+Make sure you drill these questions so you can recognize fragments quickly on test day.

 Sign up for free to take 31 quiz questions on this topic